U

 How to use annual contract value as a metric

-After calculating your annual contract value, how can you use the metric to help your business?
+After calculating your annual contract value, how can you use this metric to support business’ growth?

 1. Measure customer lifetime value (CLV)